HimoriK/Modern-Reverse-Engineering-Docs/rant.md

   Binary = Assembly > C, C++ etc > Javascript etc > Python > Java(sucks).
 Learn C, x86, Rust, Go, & Python

-Seems like Cybersecurity is a vague term, there are a lot of different names for the same thing, but probably the most general and accesible field is networking.
-If you know that, you can go anywhere, and it's probably easier to learn that than to learn Assembly since network topologies and the web are constantly being streamlined, so knowing how to setup and maintain a network is a great skill to have.
+Seems like Cybersecurity is a vague term, there are a lot of different names for the same thing, but the most general and accesible field is networking.
+It's easier to learn than Assembly since the internet is constantly being updated, so knowing network administration is great.

 ### Status